 This section contains information about the agency's active and past consultations with tribal governments.
 FEMA recognizes the government-to-government relationship between the U.S. government and federally recognized tribes.
 To acknowledge and honor the sovereignty of tribal nations, FEMA conducts regular and meaningful consultation and collaboration with federally recognized tribes to ensure that FEMA policies and programs address tribal needs.

 - FEMA Tribal Consultation Policy.
-FEMA has created a new draft tribal consultation policy and is seeking feedback from all federally recognized tribes.
+FEMA created a draft tribal consultation policy and sought feedback from all federally recognized tribes.
 The Tribal Consultation Policy establishes a process to guide FEMA officials on how to engage Indian tribes and Tribal Officials in regular and meaningful consultation and collaboration on actions that have tribal implications.
-Comments will be accepted until March 31, 2014.
+The comment period has now closed and FEMA is reviewing comments.

 These are records of past FEMA tribal consultations, including audio recordings and transcripts of listening sessions, Federal Register Notices, and letters of testimony.
 These consultations are no longer open for comment.

 - Consultation on Procedures to Request Emergency or Major Disaster Declarations (March-April 2013).
 This consultation requested tribal comment on the Sandy Recovery Improvement Act of 2013 and on the new process for tribal emergency and major disaster declarations.
 See detailed information on this consultation.

 Do you have feedback on current consultations?
-Please email: firstname.lastname@example.org or send by regular mail to:
+Please email email@example.com.